 Our features are copyrighted.
 That means they belong to Critics Inc. That extends to any editorial content and editorial constructs, as well as the website design, format, programming scripts, code, stylesheets, etc. Furthermore “Critical Consensus” & “Dueling Critics” are Service Marks of Critics Inc. (plus we may claim additional trademarks and service marks not listed here).
-At the same time, we’re not copyright fascists: yes, of course you can print a page for your own use or to share with friends; yes, you can e-mail a page to a friend; yes, go ahead and link to our site (please!); and, yes, sure, go ahead and look at our HTML code and be inspired and improve your site, However, any commercial reproduction of anything appearing within this site without our written permission is illegal and in really bad taste — and, yes, we will come after you.
+At the same time, we’re not copyright fascists: yes, of course you can print a page for your own use or to share with friends; yes, you can e-mail a page to a friend; yes, go ahead and link to our site (please!); and, yes, sure, go ahead and look at our HTML code and be inspired to improve your site.
+However, any commercial reproduction of anything appearing within this site without our written permission is illegal and in really bad taste — and, yes, we will come after you.

 Lori Jo Pearson | Editorial Strategy

 Eleni M. Christofides, Esq.
 I Legal Counsel

 Aris Christofides | Information Architecture & Design

 About the Median…

 Take the 15 kids in Mrs. Jones’ local third grade class and measure their heights, and calculate the average.
 The average height might be, for example, four feet, six inches (54 inches).
 The average was obtained by measuring every single child, adding their heights together, and dividing by the number of children.

 The median height, however, is calculated differently, and it is intended to give a different view than the average height.
 To get the median height, take those same 15 school kids, but first you must line them up carefully in order of their height, from shortest to tallest.
 The median height is then obtained simply by measuring the height of the 8th child in the line (the one who falls exactly in the middle).
 In this case, let’s say Joey, standing in the middle, is just 50 inches tall.